CAAPIM/Prod-Cocoapods/README.md

 ## Documentation

-For more documentation and API references please go to our [main website][docs]
+For more documentation and API references, go to our [main website][docs]

 ## License